Sha-x2-nk/WinogradConvolution/README.md

 ## Building and Running
 To build the project, ensure you have Intel OneAPI installed, at least MKL and properly configured.
 Use CMake to build the project.

+While I've used Intel C compiler bundled with OneAPI, it can be changed as long as equivalent flags are passed.
 ```bash
 icx main.c -o main.exe -I "include" -march=native mkl_intel_lp64.lib mkl_intel_thread.lib mkl_core.lib libiomp5md.lib -Qiopenmp
 ```